GEOS-ESM/GEOSmie/README.md

 The main single-scattering property calculator consists of two parts: calculation at individual wavelengths, and calculation over wavelength bands.
 The first part is always necessary, the second needs to be run only if wavelength band integrated files are necessary.

-### Individual wavelengths
+### Calculations at individual wavelengths

 To calculate single-scattering properties at individual wavelengths:

 python runoptics.py --name path/to/file.json

 Where file.json defines all of the parameters of the calculation. ".json" can be omitted from the runoptics.py command as a convenience.
-See JSON examples under geosparticles/ for current GEOS aerosol particles. runoptics.py has a few additional options, use
+See JSON examples under geosparticles/ for current GEOS aerosol particles.
+For users who only want single-scattering properties at individual wavelengths this is all that is needed, and further processing is not needed.

+runoptics.py has a few additional options, use

 python runoptics.py --help

 to see them

-### Wavelength bands
+### Calculations over wavelength bands

 To calculate single-scattering properties at wavelength bands: